Getting Financial Help – Some Handy Online Resources

-Money Supermarket has a whole section devoted to explaining different loan types, such as secured, unsecured, bridging loans, and peer-to-peer lending.
+Money Supermarket has a whole section devoted to explaining different loan types, such as secured, unsecured, bridging loans, and small loans.
 If you are planning to borrow, the terms and amount lenders will be willing to give you may be affected by your credit score.

 A mortgage is likely to be the biggest financial commitment most of us undertake in our lives and understanding the different options is crucial. uSwitch have created a comprehensive guide to mortgages including a glossary of terms and types of mortgage.

-For first time buyers This is Money offers advice on getting started and exploring your buying options.
+For first time buyers Money Saving Expert offers advice on getting started and exploring your buying options.